eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 ### Epistemic Noise

+Voters don't always know what they want.
+Whether that be a manipulative ad, an excellent social media presence, or a campaign blunder, sometimes a voter's feelings of a candidate don't match how they would actually feel if that candidate won.
+There is often an [unfortunate spike in "how to change my ballot" web searches](https://appdevelopermagazine.com/change-my-vote-searches-soaring-up-during-2024-us-election/) shortly after an election, which means that we should not always assume that a voter's *perceived* utility of a candidate is the same as their *true* utility.

-We add noise to the voter's perceived utility of each candidate, simulating the fact that voters are often misinformed or otherwise unable to accurately evaluate the candidates.
+We simulate this by adding noise to the voter's perceived utility of each candidate, simulating the fact that voters are often misinformed or otherwise unable to accurately evaluate the candidates.
 We adjust this with the $t$ parameter, which is the correlation between the voter's true utility and their perceived utility.

 If $u_i(c)$ is the true utility of candidate $c$ for voter $i$, then we can define a voter's perceived utility as: